0xfirefist/chrome-extensions/hellochrome/README.md

      - default_popup -> This key tells the information about the popup page

 #### As of now, you need to know only these manifest keys

+## STEP 2
+In this commit you have to add icons which we specify in manifest file.
+For relative path ,specified for the icons in manifest.json, to be correct icons must be in the same folder.